 Our uniform identifies our academy, and also helps all to have a sense of belonging.
 Our academy uniform must be worn correctly at all times including their journey to and from the Academy as they are representing ARA in the community.
-Further details about the specifics of the Academy uniform can be found on the website.
+Further details about the specifics of the Academy uniform can be found in our School Uniform Policy on the website.